RESEARCH STARTER

 People

-With roughly 1.163 million inhabitants as of 2023, Maputo is Mozambique's second-largest city after Matola, which had a population of 1.852 million that year.
-Maputo's population is made up of more than a dozen indigenous ethnic groups, primarily Bantu, that also make up the whole of Mozambique's population.
-The largest group is the Makua people, while the Ronga and Shaangan peoples are the other key ethnicities in the greater Maputo region.
+As of 2023, Maputo is Mozambique’s second-largest city, with an estimated population of 1.163 million, following Matola’s 1.852 million according to CIA World Factbook.
+The city’s population comprises more than a dozen indigenous Bantu ethnic groups found throughout the country.
+The Makua are the largest, while the Ronga and Shaangan peoples are the predominant groups in the greater Maputo region.

 Maputo also has small communities of people with racially mixed backgrounds as well as those of Portuguese, Arab, Indian, and East Asian descent, with most of the latter the descendants of colonial-era settlers.
 Their numbers, however, are much smaller than they were during the pre-independence era.